xofrane/UPSRJ-ARQUITECTURA-DE-SOFTWARE/README.md

      - Adjust the controller to receive the keyword via query parameter or request body.
      - Ensure the response returns only the matching user or an error message if not found.

+5. **Render HTML Templates**
+   - Use Flask's template engine to render:
+     - `search.html` → form for user input
+     - `result.html` → displays user data
+     - `error.html` → shows error messages
+     - Replace JSON responses with HTML views for better user experience.

+6. **Simulate a Change Request (CR #2)**
+   - Scenario: The client now wants to allow searching by either ID or keyword.
+   - Tasks:
+     - Update UserRepository and UserService to support both search methods.
+     - Modify the controller to handle both inputs.
+     - Refactor the search.html template to allow switching between ID and keyword input dynamically.

 ---

 ## 🧠 Reflection Questions